Siri Sirimal: Music

 The score, which uses string and brass orchestra, was composed by Dinesh Subasinghe.
 The theme song "Mandho Kawdho" was very popular among children in Sri Lanka in 2007–2009..
 It was sung by Madhawa Senivirathan and the Dee R Cee members vocal group.
 To conjure up the time period of the plot (the 1940s), Subasinghe used a digital effect which recreated the sound of an old gramophone record in some parts of the score.

+Reception

+The review aggregator website IMDb reported an approval rating of 9 out of 10, based on 43 reviews.
+Most viewers might very positive.
+The drama was highly praised for its inspiring storyline and positive message.
+It resonated with audiences of all ages, particularly students and parents, due to its emphasis on education, resilience, and moral values.
+The series also contributed to a renewed interest in Kumaratunga Munidasa’s literary works, further cementing its cultural significance.